-If you are looking for a cookie that keeps well but aren’t interested in recipes calling for shortening or vegetable oil, these Nutty Oatmeal Chocolate Chunk Cookies are made with butter and taste surprisingly fresh.
+Nutty Oatmeal Chocolate Chunks Cookies are a favorite at our house.
+They are thick, nutty, oatmeal chocolate chunk cookies with almonds.
+They're made with butter rather than shortening, but they stay fresh longer than other cookies.
+That is, they are still good on days 2 and 3.
 In fact, years ago I made these for a friend stationed in the Middle East.
-After reluctantly sending them overseas and worrying they wouldn’t taste good after the journey, I got a report back that the troops loved them.
+After reluctantly sending them overseas and worrying they wouldn't survive the journey, I got a report back that the troops loved them.

 Through the years I've played with the recipe by mixing and matching different kinds of nuts and chocolate and experimenting with various flours, my favorite being a mix of bread and all-purpose.
 The cookies have a lot of sugar, but it's offset by the nuts, oatmeal and unsweetened coconut.
 The recipe also calls for cinnamon which gives the cookies a little something when used in a very small amount.

 I don't usually put almonds in chocolate chip cookies, but this recipe is an exception.
 The cookies have a firm and slightly crunchy structure that works well with with the harder texture of almonds.
 Here's a picture of the latest batch, courtesy of Fuzz who made a successful batch without the coconut.
 She couldn't find unsweetened coconut, so she left it out and added additional almonds, finely chopped.

 And here's the updated recipe!
 Feel free to make changes, but one change I don't recommend is taking out the nuts.
 If you are looking for a good oatmeal chocolate chip or oatmeal chocolate chunk cookies without nuts, my favorite as of late is Barbara Bush's Chocolate Chip Cookies recipe.